A day of training in writing engaging, biblical kids talks with Quiz Worx

 This course is for those currently serving among people from a different culture than their own, and who are wanting to enhance or sharpen their ministry.
 They may be serving in cross-cultural ministry overseas, or here in Australia.

-The MICS will be available through online study only.
+The MICS is available through online study only.
 By offering the degree online, we are able to draw on the expertise of missionary academics who are working in the missions community around the world and engage with current global standards of best practice in missions.

 A Bachelor of Theology (BTh) or Master of Divinity (MDiv), or three years of full-time study (or the part-time equivalent) in Ministry or Theology equivalent.